kasratookallo-svg/second_project_curriculum_management/README.md

 ( Database_related merits ) ---->> for future reference :

 - 'Submit to Database'
-- 'Edit databse'_ Based on Id
+- 'Edit databse'_ Based on Lesson_code
 - 'Remove from Databse'

 << Additional Features >>